-Councillor Deborah Collins I am responding in my capacity as a ward councillor for Widcombe and Lyncombe.
+Councillor Deborah Collins

+I am responding in my capacity as a ward councillor for Widcombe and Lyncombe.
 Residents have been campaigning for many years for effective traffic calming on Widcombe Hill.
 The road experiences significant volumes of speeding traffic, resulting in regular accidents and near misses, some of which have involved serious injury or fatalities.
 These proposals, together with associated proposals that do not require a TRO, are designed to make the road safer for pedestrians, cyclists and motorists and have been preceded by extensive consultation with residents who welcome the measures and hope to see them implemented as soon as possible.

-REPORT APPROVED FOR CIRCULATION TO CABINET MEMBER FOR HIGHWAYS
+Cabinet Member for Highways: